 - 1. Disconnect the power cord and all other cables from the computer. - 2.
 Remove the computer's housing.
 Further information on how to do this can be obtained from your computer's instruction manual. - 3.
-Important: Before removing the HDSP MADI from its protective bag, discharge any static in your body by touching the metal chassis of the PC. - 4.
-Prior to installation: Connect the HDSP MADI card to the Expansion Board using the supplied flat ribbon cable. - 5.
-Insert the HDSP MADI firmly into a free PCI slot, press and fasten the screw. - 6.
-Insert the Expansion Board and fasten the screw. - 7.
-Replace the computer's housing. - 8.
-Reconnect all cables including the power cord.
+Important: Before removing the card from its protective bag, discharge any static in your body by touching the metal chassis of the PC. - 4.
+Insert the PCI card firmly into a free PCI slot, press and fasten the screw. - 5.
+Replace the computer's housing. - 6.
+Reconnect all cables including the power cord. - 7.
+Connect PCI interface and Multiface using the supplied cable (IEEE1394).
+This is a standard FireWire cable (6-pin).